wonkyungup/auto-play/README.md

 - The program does not work
  > If you do not see the automatic switch, you can use it normally by refreshing the tab.

-- Can I skip what I don't want to see?
- > It is currently under development, and we plan to add various options such as adding keywords and skipping by adding option buttons.

 <br />
 <a href="https://chrome.google.com/webstore/detail/auto-youtube-shorts-scrol/bfofdkanfmkkbngkmhmcjichambccene">Chrome Web Store</a>
 <br />